axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/new-dashboard-custom-widget.rst

             }
          ..

-         - type ``user``: Mark that the parameter is username of an Ivy user.
+         - type ``user``: Mark that the parameter is the username of an Ivy user.
-         On configuration dialog, user can edit this paramter by choose user from dropdown to select user.
+         In the configuration dialog, the user can edit this parameter by choosing a user from the dropdown to select user.
-         This type only accept username of an Ivy user as value.
+         This type only accepts the username of an Ivy user as a value.

          .. code-block:: html